Content marketing and its impact on pharma

 Unbranded content is not new to pharma.
-However, its use beyond the 12-24 month pre-launch period is generally considered less "strategic."
+However, its use beyond the 12- to 24-month pre-launch period is generally considered less “strategic.”
 The regular practice of content marketing represents a change in thinking for many in pharma.

-"Old school" pharma sales and marketing has always focused on promotional content.
-This includes the "verbatims" that are on-label and approved for use by the sales force.
-This content often then gets re-purposed through various marketing channels.
-The philosophy has always been that if a sales rep has 30 or 60 seconds with a doctor, the rep needs to stay on message.
+“Old-school” pharma sales and marketing has always focused on promotional content.
+This includes the “verbatims” that are on-label and approved for use by the sales force.
+This content often then is repurposed through various marketing channels.
+The philosophy has always been that if a sales rep has only 30 or 60 seconds with a doctor, the rep needs to stay on message.

 A commitment to content marketing also represents an opportunity for thought leadership.
 Physicians and patients are skeptical of purely promotional content.
 This leads to an opportunity to build trust and differentiation through unbranded content.